Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 (38:11)
 So if she had said to him, I would like more awareness on your part of how this is disrupting the class.
 That would be a wish she would be telling him what she wants him to be aware of, but not telling him what she wants him to do at this moment.

 In nonviolent communication when we've expressed a need that isn't met, we end on a clear request of what we want back at this moment.
-And the request needs to be an action language.
+The request needs to be an action language.
 We cannot use vague language like I want you to help me What does that mean and different connections it could mean quite different things.

 So we have to say not I want you to help me with this problem.
 You have to say I'd like you to tell me what you think would get my needs met in this situation.
 Tell me is much more specific than help me.